RupankarCh/my-notes/Cloud Computing/readme.md

 a cloud-native model where developers deploy code without managing servers, as the cloud provider automatically provisions, scales, and manages the infrastructure.

 # Networking
+Cloud networking transitions physical hardware into a Software-Defined Network (SDN).
+This allows for the creation of complex, multi-tier architectures that are highly isolated yet globally accessible.

 ## VPC (Virtual Private Cloud, Regional):
-A VPC is a **logically isolated virtual network** that you define within the public cloud.It's your private network inside the cloud.
+A VPC (or VNet in Azure)  is a **logically isolated virtual network** that you define within the public cloud.
+It's your private network inside the cloud.
 It provides you with complete control over your network environment, including your **own IP address range, subnets, route tables, and network gateways**.
 A VPC is a foundational component that gives you the security and isolation you need to run your applications.
 It's like having your own private data center in the cloud.
+- **Network Isolation:** No traffic can enter or leave the VPC unless you specifically configure a gateway.
+- **Custom IP Addressing:** You define your own private IP range (e.g., 10.0.0.0/16) using CIDR blocks.
+- **Routing Control:** You manage Route Tables that act as the GPS for your data, directing traffic between subnets, the internet, or on-premise networks.

 ## Subnets (Zonal):
 A subnet is a **logical subdivision of a VPC's IP address range**.
 You create subnets to organize your resources and **apply different security rules to them**.
-A VPC can have both **public subnets (where resources can be accessed from the internet) and private subnets (where resources are isolated from the intemet)** For **example**, you would place your public-facing web servers in a public subnet and your private databases in a private subnet.
+A VPC can have both **public subnets (where resources can be accessed from the internet) and private subnets (where resources are isolated from the internet)** For **example**, you would place your public-facing web servers in a public subnet and your private databases in a private subnet.

+**Availability Zone Distribution**: To ensure high availability, subnets are often distributed across different physical data centers (AZs) so that a failure in one location doesn't takedown the entire network.

 ### Types of Subnet
-- Private Subnet - No direct internet access, Stateless application, Database, Backend services.
+- Private Subnet - No direct internet access, To download updates, resources here typically use a NAT Gateway to reach out without allowing the internet to "reach in." e.g., resources Stateless application, Database, Backend services.
-- Public Subnet - Has route to internet, Stateful Application,  web servers, Load balancers.
+- Public Subnet - These are connected to an Internet Gateway.
+Resources here have public IP addresses and are accessible to the outside world, e.g., of resources are Stateful Application,  web servers, Load balancers.
 Its route table has a route to an Internet Gateway (IGW)
 Example: 0.0.0.0/0 -> igw-xxxx
 [Subnetting in seconds](https://cidr.xyz/)